Haemochromatosis compensation claims

 As the condition is often asymptomatic (shows no symptoms) early diagnosis can be difficult, with initial symptoms sometimes being vague and non-specific.
 Because of this GH is often diagnosed incidentally e.g. following a finding on a routine blood screening of abnormal liver function tests of elevated ferritin.

-Below are symptoms associated with GH.
-However, as many of these symptoms are non-specific there may be other causes.
+Most of the symptoms of GH are non-specific there may be other causes.
 These may also be the presenting complaint in GH.
-A diagnosis should be considered if any of the below symptoms, especially in combination, are present.
+A diagnosis should be considered if any of the symptoms below, especially in combination, are present.

 - Chronic fatigue, lethargy and weakness